themesberg/flowbite-svelte/src/routes/components/indicators.md

 <Htwo label="Default indicator" />

-Use this example to create a simple indicator with mulitple colors and position it anywhere on the website.
+Use this example to create a simple indicator with multiple colors and position it anywhere on the website.

 ```svelte example class="flex gap-2"
 <script>